A fast powerful X-ray transient from possible tidal disruption of a white dwarf: Supplementary material

 We adopt a redshift of $z=1.036$ for this source.
 The observed isotropic X-ray luminosity is then given by $L_{\rm iso} \simeq F_{\rm X} 4\pi d^2$, where the corresponding luminosity distance $d\simeq 7093.76$ Mpc is derived assuming a flat {$\Lambda$}CDM cosmology.

-Extended Data Fig.~\ref{fig:IMBH_WD_modelling} compares our model light curve with observational data.
+Fig.~\ref{fig:IMBH_WD_modelling} compares our model light curve with observational data.
 The IMBH-WD TDE model successfully reproduces the observed emission, particularly the late-time power-law decay, as the thermal emission gradually dominates.
 Near the peak (where GRBs are detected), the sharp rise and decay of non-thermal emission suggest a relativistic jet, requiring beaming corrections.
 The observed $2-3$ order of magnitude discrepancy implies a jet Lorentz factor of $\Gamma \simeq 10-100$ during this phase, consistent with the constraint\cite{Oganesyan2025arXiv}.
 The model favors slowed accretion over rapid accretion, to match the data.
 The slowed accretion explains the delayed jet enhancement as well.
-In this assumed redshift, the radiative efficiency is $\eta \simeq 0.02z^2$.
+In this assumed redshift, the radiative efficiency is $\eta \simeq 0.02$.

-Notably, the accretion rate of a IMBH-WD TDE is extremly high, reaching up to 7 order of magnitude above the Eddington limit.
+Notably, the accretion rate of a IMBH-WD TDE is extremely high, reaching up to 7 order of magnitude above the Eddington limit.
 The extreme Eddington ratio is different from the typical TDE, where accretion rate remain $\lesssim 100$ Eddington limit of accretion rate.
-Simulations of super-Eddington disks with high ratio Eddington limit suggest that the thermal luminosity could have much high Eddington ratio ($\gtrsim 100$)\cite{McKinney2015}.
+Such extremely high accretion rate can lead to an extremely high luminosity in the thermal energy that exceeds the Eddington luminosity, which is suggested by some simulations of super-Eddington disks\cite{McKinney2015}.
+However, not all of the accretion power is converted into observable luminosity; our findings indicate that only a small fraction of the energy is radiated, with a radiative efficiency of approximately $\eta \simeq 0.02$.